signalfx/integrations/signalfx-org-metrics/docs/sf.org.numMetricTimeSeriesCreatedByToken.md

 Dimension(s): `category, orgId, tokenId`

-Data Resolution:15 seconds **REVIEWER: Correct?
-Or 1 second, like all the others?**
+Data Resolution: 5 seconds

-One value per metric type per token, each representing the number of metric time series (MTS) created.
+One value per metric type per token, each representing the number of metric time series (MTS) created of that type.

 You can have up to three MTS associated with each token; each MTS is sent with a dimension named  ``category`` with a value of Counter, Cumulative Counter, or Gauge.
 For more information, see [About "per metric type" metrics](../readme.md#about-per-metric-type-metrics).